OPEC says pumping hard to bring oil price down

 Badri's figure of 32.3 million bpd for OPEC production is even higher than a Reuters estimate of 31.75 million bpd for OPEC output in April - the highest since 2008. <OPEC/O>

-Gulf producers will have to stump up $100 billion a year over the next 25 years to meet future demand, out of total investment of $19 trillion, he said.

-"If these investments are not achieved by 2016, the price will rise to over $150 in real terms," he predicted.
+Output has remained above the target all year as Libyan supply recovered after being virtually shut down during the 2011 uprising against Muammar Gaddafi's rule.

-(With reporting by Caroline Jacobs; Writing by Alex Lawler in London; editing by William Hardy and Jane Baird)
+(Reporting by Peg Mackey, Caroline Jacobs and Gus Trompiz; Writing by Alex Lawler in London; editing by William Hardy)